DoD-Platform-One/Harbor/README.md

 # STEP 3: Configuration Prep Work
-# 3.1: Update the ansible hosts inventory file to point to the IP address of your Ubuntu 20.04 Server
+# 3.1: Update the ansible hosts inventory file to point to the IP address of your 2 CentOS 8 Servers
 cd ~/Desktop/harbor/
 vi ansible-runner/inventory/hosts